 What industry sites and blogs do you read regularly?

 This question is an important indicator of how much passion an applicant has for web development.
 They might be the type of people that are always seeking out new ideas and ways to solve problems.
 Developers will learn that there’s more to making a living and making a success of it than just writing code.

 What is the w3c?

 It’s important to make sure the website meets the expectations and standards of its visitors.
-A good website designer should have some knowledge of the w3c‘s mission statement so that they know what they’re trying to accomplish.
+You might skimp on cheap SEO packages, but your website is a continuing representation of your business.
+A good website designer should have some knowledge of the w3c’s mission statement so that they know what they’re trying to accomplish.

 Can you write table-less XHTML?
 Do you validate your code?